PMOS Phenotypes Explained: Understanding the Different Types of PMOS

 Phenotype D:

-Non-Hyperandrogenic PCOS
+Non-Hyperandrogenic PMOS

 (Ovulatory Dysfunction + Polycystic Ovaries)